Antis159/Unity-roguelike-map-generation/README.md

 # Unity - roguelike map generation
- A roguelike game map generation with a minimap and a moving character
+# Roguelike map generator - Procedural environment and minimap system

  A map is generated based on the amount of door count chosen.